Ir para o conteúdo principal

 1. Personalize your support interactions

-2. Provide multichannel support options
+2. Provide support on multiple channels

 3. Create a robust onboarding program